gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: Designing a Hybrid Traffic Generator
+## 06-traffic-gen: Designing a Hybrid Generator

 Earlier, we discussed that Traffic Generators don't generate synthetic traffic.
-They create a list of cores that call `PyTrafficGen()` to simulate reads/stores.
+They create a list of cores that call `PyTrafficGen()` to simulate traffic.

-Right now, our `HybridGenerator` class has a constructor but no complete method to make this list of cores.
+Right now, our `HybridGenerator` class has a constructor but does not return any list of cores.
+(Note that generators just need to return a list of cores.
+They don't necessarily need a function to do this.)
 Therefore, we need to create this method.

 If you look at [hybrid_generator.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py), you'll see that a method called `_create_cores`.
 This is the method we will use to create our list of cores.

 ---

-## 06-traffic-gen: Hybrid Traffic Generator: Choosing a Distribution of Cores

-The goal of our Hybrid Traffic Generator class is to have both linear and random traffic generation.

-To do that, we need Linear Traffic Generator Cores (to simulate linear traffic) and Random Traffic Generator Cores (to simulate random traffic).

-But how many of each type of core do we need?

-To determine the number of Linear Traffic Generator Cores, let's use the biggest power of two that is smaller than the given number of cores.
-The rest will be Random Generator Cores.

-As an example, if we set `num_cores` to be 12, we will have 8 Linear Traffic Generator Cores and 4 Random Traffic Generator Cores.

-Or, if we set `num_cores` to be 4, we will have 2 Linear Traffic Generator Cores and 2 Random Traffic Generator Cores.

----

-## 06-traffic-gen: Hybrid Traffic Generator: Choosing a Distribution of Cores Cont.
+## 06-traffic-gen: Hybrid Generator: Choosing a Distribution of Cores Cont.

-The following function finds the biggest power of two that is smaller than the given number of cores.
+The first lines you'll see in `_num_cores` are as follows.
+This function finds the biggest power of two that is smaller than the given number of cores.

 ```python
         def biggest_power_of_two_smaller_than(num_cores: int):